Who Are The Most Famous Artists in History?

 Eugene Delacroix (1798-1863)

-Eugène Delacroix was one of towering figures of 19th-century art.
-A leading figure of Romanticism—which privileged emotions over rationalism—Delacroix’s expressive paint handling and use of color laid the foundation for successive avant-garde movements of the 1800s and beyond.
+Eugène Delacroix was a towering figure of 19th-century art.
+As a leader of Romanticism, which privileged emotions over rationalism, Delacroix’s expressive paint handling and use of color laid the foundation for successive avant-garde movements of the 1800s and beyond.

 George Seurat(1859-1891)